aktoriukas/drops/README.md

 WELCOME
 ----
-This is my first project creating website from the ground up.
+This is my first project creating website using HTML and CSS.